 Influence of Family History

-In the U.S., women have a much higher chance than men of developing depression.
-This increased risk applies to the severe illness known as major depression and includes certain forms of depression unique to women.
-In a new study published in the Archives of Women’s Mental Health, the University of Pittsburgh researchers used data from two projects—the Women’s Mental Health Study and the Study of Women’s Health Across the Nation—to help determine the role that a family history of major depression plays in increasing the depression risks for middle-aged women.
+In the study published in the Archives of Women’s Mental Health, the University of Pittsburgh researchers used data from two projects—the Women’s Mental Health Study and the Study of Women’s Health Across the Nation—to help determine the role that a family history of major depression plays in increasing the depression risks for middle-aged women.
 A total of 303 participants from these projects were included; all of the included women were between the ages of 42 and 52 and had an African American or European American racial/ethnic background.
 Each participant submitted a family history of depression and other mental health issues.
 The researchers used criteria drawn from the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Health (DSM) to gauge each woman’s current exposure to major depression.
 The researchers concluded that middle-aged women with a family history of major depression have a roughly 200 percent higher chance of experiencing diagnosable major depression than women with no such family history.
 This fact holds true even when a range of other factors capable of contributing to depression risks are taken into consideration.
 Examples of these additional factors include experiencing depression symptoms before reaching middle age, having an unusually anxious personality, having a history of exposure to traumatic events and having a history of chronic physical health problems.
 The researchers also concluded that midlife major depression risks reach their peak among women who experienced depression symptoms at any point in earlier life.
 The study’s authors note that a family history of major depression clearly increases the odds that any middle-aged woman will develop the disorder, regardless of her prior personal depression history.
 However, they also note that a prior personal history of major depression clearly boosts the odds that a middle-aged woman will develop major depression.